 Anyway, Porsche states that “the program includes a group of outstanding Turo hosts who have been trained to offer a five-star Porsche experience.”

 It’s easy to book a Porsche from Porsche Hosts by way of the Turo app or the Turo website.
 You can keep the vehicle of your available choice for periods that run from one day to a month or even longer than that.

 Say, Laguna Seca Track Days are right around the corner.
 Anyone want to host-loan me your concours GT3 RS?

 So there you have it.

-Please jot down your thoughts in the “LEAVE A REPLY” section below to let the StuttgartDNA Community know what you think of these new ways and means to get behind the wheel of a Porsche.
+Please jot down your thoughts in the “LEAVE A REPLY” section below at the very bottom of this page to let the StuttgartDNA Community know what you think of these new ways and means to get behind the wheel of a Porsche.

 Also share your comments in the “LEAVE A REPLY” section below if you’ve tried these services.
 Let us know your impressions, ratings and reviews here too.